-• Learn more about importing entries from a file.
+• Learn more on page 28 about importing entries from a file.

-Learn more about specifying URL criteria.
+Learn more on page 10 about specifying URL criteria.

 Delete URL entries

 Entries in the Threat DV URL Reputation Feed are read-only and cannot be modified.
 You can only modify and delete User-Provided URL Entries.
 If you know that a URL entry in the feed is incorrectly being reported as malicious, you can submit a correction by contacting Support.